What is pneumonia?

 Pneumonia is a lung infection.
 When someone has pneumonia, the small airways in their lungs get clogged with mucus.
 This reduces the amount of oxygen that can get into their body.

-- complain of sharp chest pains when they breathe deeply or cough
+- Sharp chest pains when breathing deeply or coughing

 - has a cough and fever